pnp/blog/content/weekly-agenda/24-05-13/index.md

 ---

-### Power Platform monthly Community Call - 17th of April
+### Power Platform monthly Community Call - 15th of May

 Typically demos here are from the community by the community.
 You are welcome to demo here 👋

-* Wednesday, 17th of April, 8:00 AM PT / 4:00 PM GMT
+* Wednesday, 15th of May, 8:00 AM PT / 4:00 PM GMT
 * Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
 * If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)